aiken-extra/tx_util/README.md

 # tx_util

-A utility library help constructing `ScriptContext`, useful for testing.
+A utility library to help constructing `ScriptContext`, useful for testing.

 For example,
 ```gleam